leanprover/lean4checker/README.md

 `lake exe lean4checker` without an argument will run `lean4checker` in parallel on every `.olean` file on the search path (note that this include Lean 4 and all dependencies of your project).

+You can also use `lake exe lean4checker --fresh Mathlib.Data.Nat.Basic` to replay all the constants (both imported and defined in that file) into a fresh environment.

 This is not an external verifier, as it uses the Lean kernel itself.
 However it is useful as a tool to detect "environment hacking", i.e. using metaprogramming facilities to build an inconsistent Lean `Environment`.